GREEN RIVER MARATHON-RUNNERS DIRECTIONS

 If you need more information regarding the Green River Marathon please email the Webmaster S. Hamling or the Race Director S. Barrick

 Green River Marathon and all volunteers are not responsible for any injuries or deaths.
-The Green River Marathon is a free run; the aid is free, the run is free, shirts are sold at cost, there are no bib numbers, there are no awards, and no one is paid.
+The Green River Marathon is a free run; the aid is free, the run is free, there are no awards, and no one is paid.
 This is a low key run amongst friends.
 If you require special assistance or are unsure of your abilities please think twice about running 26.2 miles, unless you take necessary precautions.
 You must have medical clearance from your doctor before you begin any exercise program or running in any marathons.
 It is not our intent for anyone to get hurt while running the Green River Marathon.